Introduction

 This event is triggered when an variant (overlay/HTML insert) is triggered and displayed.

+Note: The control_variant attribute is only provided when control group variant is triggered.
 Control groups don't see a variant, but this event is triggered for statistical purposes.

 {